EricDriussi/co-author/README.md

 Use a pre-defined alias list.

-This might be useful if you would rather have multiple **aliases** than multiple CSV files.
+This might be useful if you would rather have multiple **shell aliases** than multiple CSV files.

 ```sh